Electric potential of insulated conducting objects in presence of electric charges -- some exact and approximate results: Discussion

 where $Q$ is the total charge on the surface of the conducting object.
 This expression leads to a potentially useful relation for the electric capacity $C$ of a body maintained at a fixed electric potential:

 If the integral term in (\ref{eq:def_capacity}) is small compared to the leading term $\frac{\langle J \rangle}{S}$, then a useful approximation for the electric capacity follows:

 For a sphere, the integral in (\ref{eq:def_capacity}) vanishes owing to the constancy of $J$ on the surface of the sphere and the expression (\ref{eq:approx_capacity}) produces a well-known result for the capacity $C=4 \pi \varepsilon_0 R$ (with $k=\frac{1}{4 \pi \varepsilon_0}$).
 The main advantage of this approximation is that it relies only on the geometry and requires no calculations for the equilibrium surface charge distribution.
-Although preliminary investigations of the usefulness of the formula (\ref{eq:approx_capacity}) for other geometries are encouraging, its systematic study is required and it is left for future work \cite{Cap}.
+Although preliminary investigations of the usefulness of formula (\ref{eq:approx_capacity}) for other geometries are encouraging, its systematic study is required and it is left for future work \cite{Cap}.
+The expression (\ref{eq:approx_capacity}) has some similarity to the result of \cite{Chow} that the capacitance is strongly dependent on the surface of the conductor (more precisely the square root of its surface) and much less on the shape of the conductor.
+It is an interesting challenge for future work to determine if the $J$ formalism can provide some additional insight into this long-standing result of \cite{Chow}.